Pari TRAILER! Anushka Sharma's 'PARI-NORMAL' Act Will Leave You SWEATING WITH FEAR

 Well it's not just us!
 Even Anushka's hubby Virat Kohli is blown away with the film's trailer and wrote, " Can't wait to watch my one and only in an avatar never seen before and I'm blown away already.
 Can't wait @anushkasharma @officialcsfilms #PariTrailer"

 Directed by debutant Prosit Roy, the film also stars Parambrata Chatterjee, Rajat Kapoor & Ritabhari Chakraborty.
+It looks like this Holi, there's fear...and then there's 'pari-normal'!
+Pari is scheduled to release on 2nd March.